exercism/python/.github/ISSUE_TEMPLATE/new_concept_exercise_template.md

 * ### `links.json`

   *  The same resources can be used for the [ `concepts/links.json`](https://github.com/exercism/docs/blob/main/anatomy/tracks/concepts.md#file-linksjson)  file, if it doesn't already exist.
-  *  If there are particularly good/interesting informations sources for this concept that extend or supplement the concept exercise material, please add them to this document.
+  *  If there are particularly good/interesting informations sources for this concept that extend or supplement the concept exercise material, please add them to the `links.json` document.

 ## Concept Description

 [_Link to the concept `about.md` file in the Concept section below.
 If the file still needs to be written, please link to the **GitHub issue** filed for the concept `about.md` file._]

 Please see the following for more details on these files:  [concepts](https://github.com/exercism/docs/blob/main/anatomy/tracks/concepts.md#file-linksjson)